 About the TechnologyFortran is a general-purpose programming language that is dominant in engineering and scientific computing applications.
 It's the leading language used in high performance (HPC) and parallel programming.
 While Fortran is the oldest high-level programming language, it is constantly improving.
-The most recent major revision of the standard, Fortran 2008, added native support for parallel programming on shared-and distributed-memory architectures, and will be one of few languages used for next-generation exascale HPC applications.
-Fortran 2018 will include additional parallel features and improve interoperability with C.
+Fortran 2008 added native support for parallel programming on both shared and distributed memory architectures, and is one of few languages used for next-generation exascale HPC applications.
+The most recent revision of the standard, Fortran 2018, brings additional parallel features such as teams and events, and improved interoperability with C.

 A few Fortran facts:

 - If you read or listened to the weather forecast this morning, you used Fortran.

 - You'll find Fortran at the lowest levels of most popular data analysis and machine learning frameworks.

 - Fortran is the reference benchmark language used to measure the performance of the fastest supercomputers in the world (https://top500.org)